rize-network/app-studio-web/src/components/Toggle/Toggle.md

 ```

 ### **shape**
-"Optional 'shape' prop to determine the shape of the toggle."
+"Optional property to determine the shape of the toggle component."

 ```tsx
 import React from 'react';